homermultitext/hmt-archive/releases-cex/2017a/datamodels.md

 Applies to the following files:

+TBA

 Coverage: Venetus A *Iliad* and scholia in pure diplomatic and scribally corrected editions.

 ## HMT indices

-Indexing follows the CITE data exchange model relating two citable objects in a S-V-O statement.
+Indexed relations follows the CITE data exchange model relating two citable objects in a S-V-O statement.

 -   Documentation:  <https://cite-architecture.github.io/citedx/CEX-spec-3.0.1/#relations>